Tambayan Capsule Hostel, Manila – A Love Affair to Remember!

 We ended our evening with a few beers on Tambayan’s roof top bar that overlooked Robinson Mall and a few dance bars.
 The atmosphere upstairs was lively and gave us our dose of Manila’s hipster night lift.

 We came here to stay but they made us fall in love with Filipino food and “WOW”ed us with their hospitality.
 The food was so delicious that we went back next morning to eat the same thing for our brunch and tried their pulled pork burger which was also made with pork adobo.
 If you’re heading to Manila, then do stay at Tambayan Capsule Hostel.
 Seriously, we can’t recommend this place enough!
-Click here to book yourself a stay to remember at this lovely hostel.
+Click here to check deals for a bed or a capsule here in this lovely hostel.

 Have you ever slept in a capsule?
 If yes, do share your experience with us in the comments!